-30 Billion Probiotic has been formulated to assist your body in creating a healthy level of good bacteria in your digestive tract.
-Often referred to as your “Gut,” the human intestinal microbiome is essential for maintaining the immune system and human health.
-Probiotics have been used to prevent and cure various metabolic diseases, including type 2 diabetes , inflammatory bowel disease (IBD)/irritable bowel syndrome (IBS) , hyperglycemia and antibiotic and travel related diarrhea.
+30 Billion Probiotic assists your body in establishing a healthy level of good bacteria in your digestive tract.
+Often referred to as your “Gut,” the human intestinal Microbiome is essential for maintaining the immune system and human health.
+Probiotics prevent various metabolic diseases such as inflammatory bowel disease (IBD)/irritable bowel syndrome (IBS), hyperglycemia, and antibiotic or travel-related diarrhea.
 They also assist in creating healthy stools on a more regular basis.
-Our 100% All-Natural formula is Guaranteed to work for you or we will give you your money back!
+Our 100% All-Natural formula is Guaranteed to work, or we will give you your money back!

 When consumed, probiotics thrive in the intestinal environment and provide benefits that aid in digestion and support normal bowel function.
 The word “Probiotic” is derived from Greek and means “for life”, as opposed to antibiotics which means “against life”.
 Probiotics are defined as “live microorganisms, which when administered in adequate amounts, confer a health benefit on the host” .